cdl-geneseo/geneseo-dictionary/L/Lowkey.md

 # Lowkey

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Lowkey

 Created by  Unknown User (rch7) on Apr 15, 2019

 An adjective or adverb denoting subtlety, discretion.
 As an adverb, it can be placed before or after the verb as in &quot;I lowkey love this song.&quot; Of the students surveyed, 95% knew this word, and 3% believed it to be of local origin.